vele616/monorepo/packages/jobboard/website/content/jobs/humbly-confident-senior-android-developer-ynab--oAdnC.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/ynab"
 companyWebsite: "http://www.youneedabudget.com/careers"
-summary: "If you have you have extensive experience with Kotlin and Java, consider applying to YNAB's job post for a new humbly confident senior android developer."
+summary: "If you have you have extensive experience with Kotlin and Java, consider applying to YNAB's job post for a new Senior Android Developer."
 summaryBackup: "YNAB is looking for a humbly confident senior android developer that has experience in: #kotlin, #android, #javascript."
-featured: 20
+featured: 7
 ---

 ## About Us and Why We’re Hiring